nepfaff/open_manipulator_tenaci/README.md

 ## Available ROS nodes

 - `static_servo_angle_publisher.py`
   - Publishes static angles in radians for each of the 5 servos to the relevant Gazebo topics.
+Also prints the corresponding tool pose using forward kinematics.
 Changing the published angles requires modifying the source code.
+- `static_tool_pose_follower.py`
+  - Publishes joint angles corresponding to a static pose.
+Uses analytical inverse kinematics.
+Also prints the corresponding tool pose using forward kinematics.
+Changing the pose requires modifying the source code.